jhellingman/tei2html/Wiki/Introduction.md

 For XML files actually used by the XSLT stylesheets, any character encoding supported by XML/XSLT works.
 For SGML, the options are more limited.

-However, the pre-processing scripts in Perl can only deal with either pure 7-bit ASCII, or in the ISO 8859-1 character set.
+However, the pre-processing scripts in Perl can only deal with either pure 7-bit ASCII or the ISO 8859-1 character set.
 All characters outside those ranges are represented by character entities.

 Use entities from the following sets: